Mauna Kea, Hawaii

 Other North American groups – such as the US Air Force and the Lowell Observatory – joined the colonization of the Mauna Kea which, soon after, was opened to foreign entities.

 In 1973, Canada and France installed their CFHT, measuring 3.6 meters in diameter.
-Since then, individual and international projects have followed involving the United Kingdom, the Japan, Argentina, Australia: Brazil and the Chile, in a total of thirteen telescopes of different types.
+Since then, individual and international projects have followed involving the United Kingdom, the Japan, Argentina, Australia, Brazil and Chile, in a total of thirteen telescopes of different types.

 It is, even today, the largest astronomical station in the world.